-Gas piping may be installed above accessible (lay-in) ceiling and as dictated by the current adopted building code.
+Gas piping may be installed above accessible (lay-in) ceiling.
 Do not locate gas piping under a floor slab on grade or inside solid partitions including CMU.
 Provide accessible chases for concealed gas piping (i.e. access panels).

 Floor trenches are not allowed.